Fire Report - 7/21 -

 BROUGHT TO YOU BY:

-Significant fires in Oregon and Northern California from Redding on up will be reported on and updated daily.
+Significant fires with high activity levels in Oregon and Northern California from Redding on up will be reported on and updated daily.
 Significant fires are those of 100 acres or more in timber, or 300 acres or more in grass.

 NORTHERN CALIFORNIA - Humboldt, Del Norte, Shasta, Trinity, Lassen, Modoc, and Siskiyou Counties -